dib-lab/2020-paper-sourmash-gather/manuscript.md

 ## Metagenome sketches can be accurately decomposed into constituent genomes by a greedy algorithm, 'gather'

-* outline algorithm
-* compare conceptually vs least/lowest common ancestor approaches; combinatorial
+* compare conceptually vs LCA approaches; combinatorial. do we want to do a benchmark of some kind wrt LCA saturation?
-* showcase some examples on synthetic data

 We define a greedy algorithm, `gather`, that uses a top-down approach to decompose _Scaled MinHash_ sketches into constituent sketches.